Maldives President meets Indian envoy, hopes to boost ties based on 'respect for sovereignty'

 The Indian High Commissioner was the third envoy the Maldivian President met on Wednesday after the British High Commissioner and the Chinese Ambassador.

-NEW DELHI: India’s High Commissioner to Maldives Munu Mahawar met the newly elected Maldivian President Mohammad Muizzu on Wednesday.
+NEW DELHI: India’s High Commissioner to Maldives Munu Muhawar met the newly elected Maldivian President, Dr Mohammad Muizzu, on Wednesday.

-"It was a pleasure to call on President Muizzu.
-Handed over a congratulatory message from Prime Minister Narendra Modi.
-We look forward to building on our productive discussions to further enhance India-Maldives relationship," said the Indian High Commissioner.
+The new President is from the Progressive Party of Maldives.“It was a pleasure to call on President Muizzu and hand over a congratulatory message from Prime Minister Narendra Modi,’’ said Muhawar.

-Muizzu is from the Progressive Party and after the Indian envoy met the President, they said that discussions were held on further enhancing bilateral relations between India and Maldives.

-The Indian High Commissioner was the third envoy the Maldivian President met on Wednesday.
-The first was the British High Commissioner Caron Röhsler and the second was the Chinese Ambassador Wang Lixin.

 ALSO READ | On Day 1, Muizzu says will remove all ‘foreign militaries’ from Maldives

-President Muizzu will be sworn in on November 17th.
-On his first day of office, he announced that foreign militaries – which implied Indian soldiers – should leave as this was what the country’s citizens desired.
+President Muizzu will be sworn in on November 17.
+On his first day of office, he announced that foreign military – which implied Indian soldiers – should leave as this was what the country’s citizens desired.

 India has extended grants in aid to Maldives for developmental projects and has assisted them under the Neighbourhood First policy.